 The Richmond Art Museum is proud to present films and film-related events in its 500-seat Art Deco theater with state-of-the-art projection and sound systems.
 This venue is also available use by individuals and community organizations.
 For rental information, call (765) 966-0256.

 Are you making films in class?
 In your basement?
 On the street?
 By yourself?
 With your friends?
-Have you ever had to beg your mom or dad to be in one of your films?
-Bribed your little brother or sister?
+Have you ever had to beg your friends and family be in one of your films?
 We're talking to you!

 Phantoscope is especially for budding filmmakers who are high school students.
 Phantoscope shows a juried program of short films created by Mid-Western teens annually and features a panel discussion with area industry professionals, along with cash and other prizes.
 There is a $1000 cash prize awarded to the contest's best film.

 Finalists are listed in alphabetical order, winners will be announced Friday, May 2 after the festival screening.

 Jeffery Kai Doran; New Albany High School, Westerville, OH – STEM EX: 2013 South Africa.
 Running time - 14:47

 Jeffery Kai Doran: New Albany High School, Westerville, OH – Well I Guess I’m Not Jesus Running time - 5:31

 Gus Leagre ; Carmel High School, Indianapolis, IN– Away.
 Running time - 4:57

 Haixu Liu; Poughkeepsie Day School, Poughkeepsie, NY – Golden Hill Midnight.
 Running time - 14:52

 John Loberger; Brebuf Jesuit, Indianapolis, IN – Different Worlds.
 Running time - 7:53